Meridian, Idaho: Government

-Meridian has a mayor that serves four-year terms and received an annual salary of $90,956 in 2018.
+Meridian has a mayor who serves four-year terms and received an annual salary of $90,956 in 2018.
 Meridian has a city council of six members.
 Every two years, three city council seats are up for re-election.
 Members of the council serve four-year terms and received annual compensation of $10,000 as of 2018.

 The mayor, with the consent of the city council, appoints the following officers: